truekendor/better-ccc-extension/README.md

 # Acknowledgements TBA

-Formulas for calculating elo and errors were taken from here   [3dkingdoms.com/chess/elo](https://3dkingdoms.com/chess/elo.htm)
+Formulas for calculating elo and error bars were taken from [here](https://3dkingdoms.com/chess/elo.htm)

-TBA Design stolen from David
+TBA Design stolen from David (I'll fill it out later)